Enoch Powell: Financial Secretary to the Treasury

-At a meeting of the 1922 Committee on 22 November 1956, Butler made a speech appealing for party unity in the aftermath of the Suez Crisis.
-His speech did not go down well and Harold Macmillan, whom Butler had taken along for moral support, addressed them and was a great success.
-In Powell's view this was "one of the most horrible things that I remember in politics ... seeing the way in which Harold Macmillan, with all the skill of the old actor-manager, succeeded in false-footing Rab.
-The sheer devilry of it verged upon the disgusting".
-After Macmillan's death in 1986 Powell said "Macmillan was a Whig, not a Tory ... he had no use for the Conservative loyalties and affections; they interfered too much with the Whig's true vocation of detecting trends in events and riding them skilfully so as to preserve the privileges, property and interests of his class".
-However, when Macmillan replaced Eden as Prime Minister, Powell was offered the office of Financial Secretary to the Treasury on 14 January 1957.
+When Macmillan succeeded Eden as prime minister, Powell was offered the office of Financial Secretary to the Treasury on 14 January 1957.
 This office was the Chancellor of the Exchequer's deputy and the most important job outside the Cabinet.

-In January 1958 he resigned, along with the Chancellor of the Exchequer Peter Thorneycroft and his Treasury colleague Nigel Birch, in protest at government plans for increased expenditure; he was a staunch advocate of disinflation, or, in modern terms, a monetarist, and a believer in market forces.
+In January 1958 Powell resigned, along with the Chancellor of the Exchequer Peter Thorneycroft and his Treasury colleague Nigel Birch, in protest of government plans for increased expenditure; he was a staunch advocate of disinflation or, in modern terms, a monetarist and a believer in market forces.
 Powell was also a member of the Mont Pelerin Society.
-The by-product of this expenditure was the printing of extra money to pay for it all, which Powell believed to be the cause of inflation, and in effect a form of taxation, as the holders of money find their money is worth less.
-Inflation rose to 2.5 per cent, a high figure for the era, especially in peacetime.
+The by-product of this expenditure was the printing of extra money to pay for it all, which Powell believed to be the cause of inflation and, in effect, a form of taxation as the holders of money find their money is worth less.
+Retail price index inflation was between 3.7 and 3 per cent at the time of his resignation.

-During the late 1950s, Powell promoted control of the money supply to prevent inflation and, during the 1960s, was an advocate of free market policies, which at the time were seen as extreme, unworkable and unpopular.
-Powell advocated the privatisation of the Post Office and the telephone network as early as 1964, over 20 years before the latter actually took place; and 47 years before the former occurred.
+During the late 1950s Powell promoted control of the money supply to prevent inflation and, during the 1960s, was an advocate of free market policies, which at the time were seen as extreme, unworkable and unpopular.
+Powell advocated the privatisation of the Post Office and the telephone network as early as 1964.
 He both scorned the idea of "consensus politics" and wanted the Conservative Party to become a modern business-like party, freed from its old aristocratic and "old boy network" associations.
 In his 1958 resignation over public spending and what he saw as an inflationary economic policy, he anticipated almost exactly the views that during the 1980s came to be described as "monetarism".